-- (1) The amounts shown reflect possible Annual Incentive Award (AIA) payments under the Quanex Corporation 2006 Omnibus Incentive Plan for fiscal year 2007, under which the named executive officers were eligible to receive a cash bonus based on a target percentage of base salary.
-The amounts actually paid to the named executive officers for 2007 pursuant to this program are reflected in the "Summary Compensation Table" herein.
-Please see the "Compensation Discussion and Analysis" for more information regarding this program and the related performance measures. - (2) The amounts shown reflect grants of Performance Units (PUs) under the Quanex Corporation 2006 Omnibus Incentive Plan.
+For fiscal year 2007, we achieved 15.5% return on invested capital, resulting in a payout of 90% of target.
+Please see the "Compensation Discussion and Analysis" for more information regarding this program and the related performance measures.

+(2) The amounts shown reflect grants of Performance Units (PUs) under the Quanex Corporation 2006 Omnibus Incentive Plan.
 The PUs have a three year performance period.
-The performance period for the PUs granted on December 5, 2006 is November 1, 2006 through October 31, 2009.
+The performance period for the PUs

+- granted on December 5, 2006 is November 1, 2006 through October 31, 2009.
 Please see the "Compensation Discussion and Analysis" for more information regarding the Performance Units and the related performance measures. - (3) The amounts shown reflect grants of restricted stock awards and stock options made under the Quanex Corporation 2006 Omnibus Incentive Plan in December 2006.
 The stock options are granted at fair market value based on the closing share price as of the grant date. - (4) The fair value shown in this column was calculated in accordance with FAS 123(R).
 A discussion of the assumptions used in calculating these values may be found in Note 15 to Quanex Corporation's audited financial statements on Form 10-K for the year ended October 31, 2007.